 The $1,800 Reality Check

-What Exactly is the Self Sufficient Backyard?
+What is the Self Sufficient Backyard, Exactly?

 Our 18-Week Journey: From Mud to Mini-Farm

-The November Sludge (November 12, 2025)
+The November Sludge

-The January Realization (January 15, 2026)
+The January Realization

-One thing we loved: the guide doesn't assume you have a workshop full of $500 tools.
+One thing we loved: the guide doesn't assume you have a workshop full of five-hundred-dollar tools.
 We did most of this with a basic drill, a circular saw, and a level that we're pretty sure is mostly accurate.
 The plans are designed for the average DIYer, not a master carpenter.

-The March Victory (March 10, 2026)
+The March Victory

-On March 10, 2026, we finally finished the run and moved the first batch of pullets in.
+In early March, we finally finished the run and moved the first batch of pullets in.
 Standing there, watching them scratch around in a coop we built ourselves, was one of those 'we actually did it' moments.
 It took us 18 weeks of weekends, a lot of swearing at hardware cloth (which is the devil’s invention, by the way), and three trips to the store for more screws, but it was done.

 The Cold Hard Math: DIY vs. Pro Quotes